changeworld/azure-docs.pl-pl/articles/logic-apps/logic-apps-overview.md

 ### <a name="write-once-reuse-often"></a>Jednokrotny zapis, częste ponowne używanie

-Twórz aplikacje logiki jako szablony Azure Resource Manager, dzięki czemu można [zautomatyzować wdrażanie aplikacji logiki](../logic-apps/logic-apps-azure-resource-manager-templates-overview.md) w wielu środowiskach i regionach.
+Create your logic apps as Azure Resource Manager templates so that you can [automate logic app deployment](../logic-apps/logic-apps-azure-resource-manager-templates-overview.md) across multiple environments and regions.

 ### <a name="built-in-extensibility"></a>Wbudowana rozszerzalność

-Jeśli nie znajdziesz łącznika, który ma być uruchamiany w kodzie niestandardowym, możesz rozłożyć Aplikacje logiki przez tworzenie i wywoływanie własnych fragmentów kodu na żądanie za pomocą [Azure Functions](../azure-functions/functions-overview.md).
+If you don't find the connector that you want to run custom code, you can extend logic apps by creating and calling your own code snippets on-demand through [Azure Functions](../azure-functions/functions-overview.md).
 Utwórz swoje własne [interfejsy API](../logic-apps/logic-apps-create-api-app.md) i [łączniki niestandardowe](../logic-apps/custom-connector-overview.md), które można wywoływać z aplikacji logiki.

 ### <a name="pay-only-for-what-you-use"></a>Płatność wyłącznie za rzeczywiste użycie